Ireland at the World Cup

 Pre-tournament vibes were not right from the start with many commenting that there was an uneasy atmosphere amongst the squad as they set out from Dublin.
 After taking time away from the squad to rehab an injury, star midfielder Keane was in a particularly unhappy mood after his time off was portrayed as disunity in the squad.
-Like a dormant volcano, the situation erupted following a tirade launched by Keane in the direction of manager Mick McCarthy.
+Like a dormant volcano, the situation erupted after Keane voiced his concerns in the direction of manager Mick McCarthy.
 This would lead to Roy Keane’s removal from the training camp in Saipan.
 Despite pre-tournament disarray, the team would go on to perform admirably given the tough conditions.

 Japan and South Korea 2002